A History of BIRMINGHAM Places & Placenames . . . from A to Y

 The name was later applied to the nearby cemetery and golf course.
 Robin Hood Farm stood off the Stratford Road just south of Baldwins Lane until c1933 when it was demolished for the construction of the Robin Hood roundabout, at the time the largest in the city.

-The Robin Hood golf course. © Copyright David Stowell and licensed for reuse under Creative Commons Licence: Attribution-Share Alike 2.0 Generic.
+Robin Hood golf course. © Copyright David Stowell and licensed for reuse under Creative Commons Licence: Attribution-Share Alike 2.0 Generic.
 Geograph OS reference SP1280.
-See Acknowledgements to link directly to the Geograph website.The Robin Hood golf course. © Copyright David Stowell and licensed for reuse under Creative Commons Licence: Attribution-Share Alike 2.0 Generic.
-Geograph OS reference SP1280.
-See Acknowledgements to link directly to the Geograph website.

-In the Middle Ages a croft ie. an enclosed field, is doumented as Conygre meaning 'rabbit warren'.
+In the Middle Ages a croft ie. an enclosed field here, is documented as Conygre meaning 'rabbit warren'.
 Rabbits were first introduced from the Mediterranean in early Norman times and farmed commercially on a wide scale by the 13th century.
 Whether for food or fur they were an expensive luxury for the rich.